FroM: Frobenius Norm-Based Data-Free Adaptive Model Merging: Method

 The task arithmetic-based approach poses challenges in integrating LoRA \cite{tang2023parameter, stoica2024model}, making it difficult both to merge and to control the rank of the merged model.
 To address this issue, we modify the objective function based on Equation~\ref{eq:fft_loss}, incorporating LoRA-type structures while measuring weight differences using the Frobenius norm.
 The revised objective function is given in Equation~\ref{eq:lora_loss}, where $\theta_i$ refers to the task vector in its original form before being flattened into a one-dimensional vector.
 When merging parameters layer-wise across different models, we employ LoRA-type structures, specifically utilizing the $\mathbf{A}$ and $\mathbf{B}$ matrices as components optimized in a manner similar to the LoRA mechanism.
 Moreover, by explicitly specifying the rank of $\mathbf{A}$ and $\mathbf{B}$ (i.e., the row count of $\mathbf{A}$ and the column count of $\mathbf{B}$), we enable dynamic rank adjustment.
 This approach not only increases flexibility in model merging but also facilitates a certain degree of compression during model storage.

 Since Equation~\ref{eq:lora_loss} is a non-convex function, it may have multiple local minima.
-Therefore, an alternating optimization algorithm is required to solve it.
+Therefore, inspired by the Alternating Direction Method of Multipliers in convex optimization theory and analogous to LoRM \cite{salami2024closed}, we propose an alternating optimization algorithm.
 Specifically, by initializing $\mathbf{A}$ from a normal distribution with mean $0$ and variance $\sigma^2$, and treating either $\mathbf{A}$ or $\mathbf{B}$ as an invariant, we iteratively update $\mathbf{B}$ and $\mathbf{A}$ using Equation~\ref{eq:lora_solB} and Equation~\ref{eq:lora_solA}, respectively.
 In these equations, $\dagger$ denotes the Moore-Penrose inverse (see Appendix~\ref{sec:appendix_a} for the proof).
 This procedure for approximating a local minimum of the objective function is shown in Algorithm~\ref{alg:lora_update}.
 Due to the potential computational errors in the calculation of the MP inverse, an early stopping mechanism is implemented, which halts the iteration when the loss begins to increase.